-§11.206 Board Decisions (§§2306.6725(c);2306.6731; and 42(m)(1)(A)(iv))
+§11.206.-Board Decisions (§§2306.6725(c); 2306.6731; and 42(m)(1)(A)(iv)).

-The Board's decisions regarding awards shall be based upon the Department's staff and the Board's evaluation of the proposed Developments' consistency with, and fulfillment of, the criteria and requirements set forth in this chapter, Chapter 13 of this title (relating to the Multifamily Direct Loan Rule) and other applicable Department rules and other applicable state, federal and local legal requirements, whether established in statute, rule, ordinance, NOFA, official finding, or court order.
+The Board's decisions regarding awards or the issuance of Determination Notices, if applicable, shall be based upon the Department's staff and the Board's evaluation of the proposed Developments' consistency with, and fulfillment of, the criteria and requirements set forth in this chapter, Chapter 13 of this title (relating to the Multifamily Direct Loan Rule) and other applicable Department rules and other applicable state, federal and local legal requirements, whether established in statute, rule, ordinance, NOFA, official finding, or court order.
 The Board shall document the reasons for each Application's selection, including any discretionary factors used in making its determination, including good cause, and the reasons for any decision that conflicts with the recommendations made by Department staff.
 Good cause includes the Board's decision to apply discretionary factors where authorized.
-The Department reserves the right to reduce the amount of funds requested in an Application, condition the award recommendation or terminate the Application based on the Applicant's inability to demonstrate compliance with program requirements.
+The Department reserves the right to reduce the amount of funds requested in an Application, condition the Housing Tax Credit or Direct Loan recommendation or terminate the Application based on the Applicant's inability to demonstrate compliance with program requirements.

-§11.207 Waiver of Rules
+§11.207.-Waiver of Rules.

 An Applicant may request a waiver from the Board in writing at or prior to the submission of the pre-application (if applicable) or the Application or subsequent to an award.
 Waiver requests on Competitive HTC Applications will not be accepted between submission of the Application and any award for the Application.
-Staff may identify and initiate a waiver request as part of another Board action request.
-Where appropriate, the Applicant must submit with the requested waiver any plans for mitigation or alternative solutions.
-Any such request for waiver must be specific to the unique facts and circumstances of an actual proposed Development and must be submitted to the Department in the format required in the Multifamily Programs Procedures Manual.
+Staff may identify and initiate a waiver request to remedy an error in the QAP or other Multifamily rules, provide necessary relief in response to a natural disaster, or address facets of an Application or Development that have not been contemplated.
+The Applicant must submit plans for mitigation or alternative solutions with the waiver request.
+Any such request for waiver submitted by an Applicant must be specific to an actual proposed Development and must be submitted to the Department in the format required in the Multifamily Programs Procedures Manual.
 Any waiver, if granted, shall apply solely to the Application and shall not constitute a general modification or waiver of the rule involved.
 All waiver requests must meet the requirements of paragraphs (1) and (2) of this subsection.